MichaelCurrin/primevue-frontend-quickstart/README.md

 ## Documentation

-> How to use this template to make and extend a project and more info on this project and Vue
+How to use this template to make or extend a project.
+Plus more info on this project, PrimeVue and Vue.

 <div align="center">